Faizansait10/stock-portfolio-tracker/README.md

 This project is a full-stack web application for tracking stock market data and managing a personal investment portfolio.
 It was developed to demonstrate proficiency in a modern, end-to-end tech stack, from a dynamic frontend to a robust, cloud-based backend.

+Engineered an end-to-end investment tracking application, demonstrating full-stack development expertise and cloud integration.
+Built a modular architecture with a Java Spring Boot backend, a React frontend, and a MySQL database on Google Cloud SQL.
+Implemented real-time data fetching by integrating the Alpha Vantage API for live stock prices and core financial data.

+Developed secure RESTful endpoints for user authentication, portfolio management, and data persistence, creating a complete and dynamic user experience.
 ---

 ## 🚀 Key Features